Time and again I keep hearing pregnant women and mothers complain about how their backs stiffen and hurt.

 Then return to your upright position and turn inward towards the space between your legs.

-Lean over towards the bent foot, placing your forehand on the floor also holding up for about 2 seconds as well.
+Lean over towards the bent foot, placing your forehand on the floor and holding up for about 2 seconds.

 Keep repeating this action on both feet.